 Black.
-This color is associated with the lack of desirability, negativity, and inertia.
+This color is associated with a lack of desirability, negativity, and inertia.

 White.
-Indians wear white at funerals and it’s the only the only color widows are allowed to wear.
+Indians wear white at funerals and it’s the only color widows are allowed to wear.
 Similar to Western culture, it is the color of peace and purity.

 It is thought that Latin America and the USA have a lot in common since they are neighbors.
 Nevertheless, the only thing uniting these cultures is the word “America” in their names.
 The ancient civilizations and folks such as Maya and Inca have formed this culture with their myths and knowledge.

-Here is how Latin American interpret the colors.
+Here is how Latin Americans interpret the colors.

 Red.
 It is often associated with war, especially in combination with black.
-In Mexico, red is the religious color.
+In Mexico, red is a religious color.